-A Readmit Student is an applicant who has not attended TCL within the last two semesters.
+A Readmit Student is an applicant who has not attended TCL within the last three semesters.
 The student must complete a readmit application to activate and update his/her file.
-Readmit students are required to pay the application fee and may be required to take or retake the assessment test.
+Readmit students are required to pay the application fee and may be required to take or retake the assessment test, depending on the last attendance date.